KellerJordan/modded-nanogpt/README.md

 We think that most likely, the answer is that this regression was indeed not introduced by any of these records.
 Instead, it was probably caused by my own non-record in which I retimed record #21 with newest torch, because in this non-record I also changed the constants used to cast the lm_head to fp8.
-I thought that this change should cause a (small) strict improvement, but apparently that was not the case.
+I thought that this change should cause only a (small) strict improvement, but apparently that was not the case.

 Therefore, it is probable that each of records #22-24 could be easily made fully valid by simply reverting the change I made to those constants.
 Therefore they shall be upheld as valid records.